Felix-Thiele/Sound-Localization-CSGO/README.md

 We can differentiate between ITD and ILD(IID), timing differences and level(intensity) differences in the two stereo channels.
 Csgo seams to only use level differences...

+<span style="color:red"> Beware, stereo channels are not suficccient for localization.
+This code always guesses the
+frontmost possible angle.</span>

 ## Example of overlay showing detected direction
 <img src="https://github.com/Felix-Thiele/Sound-Localization-CSGO/blob/master/extra/csgoimage.JPG" width=100% height=100%>